michaelayoade/chatwoot-ai/README.md

 3. Add authentication to the API endpoints
 4. Set up monitoring and logging
 5. Consider implementing rate limiting for the OpenAI API calls
+6. Use a reverse proxy like Nginx for SSL termination and load balancing

+## Troubleshooting

+For common issues and their solutions, refer to the "Troubleshooting Common Issues" section in the `deployment-guide.md` file.

 ## License